Inclusive Approaches for Primary Teachers

 Week 5: Inclusive approaches & methodologies

-In the penultimate week, we’ll look at an overview of several educational approaches that cater for different learner needs using the Inclusive Pedagogies Framework as a lens.
+In the penultimate week, we’ll look at an overview of several learner-centred educational approaches that cater for different learner needs using the Inclusive Pedagogies Framework as a lens.

 Icon showing a chart and a teacher's cap